 People buy NFTs for many reasons.
 They might simply like the artwork, or they might want the NFT because it is sold by a meme creator or by a famous artist.
 It’s up to you to decide how much an NFT is worth to you.
 If you have an NFT worth selling, consider listing it on a marketplace; you may find an interested buyer.

 NFTs are gathering a lot of attention in the mainstream media.
-There are many types of NFTs, including memes and GIFs.
+There are many types of NFTs, including trading cards, memes, and GIFs.
 Some NFTs are selling for millions of dollars, while others are selling for just a few dollars.